dario-coscia/dario-coscia.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I presented a [poster](https://people.sissa.it/~grozza/wp-content/uploads/2022/07/poster_dariocoscia.pdf) on the Summer School on Reduced Order Methods in Computational Fluid Dynamics at SISSA about my paper "A continuous trainable filter for convolution with unstructured data"
+I presented a [poster](https://people.sissa.it/~grozza/wp-content/uploads/2022/07/poster_dariocoscia.pdf) on the Summer School on Reduced Order Methods in Computational Fluid Dynamics at SISSA about my paper *A continuous trainable filter for convolution with unstructured data*